socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 - Isolate matrix creation and computation into coherent, testable types.
 - Cancellation-aware algebra kernels.

+## Status

+🚧 In progress.
+A1 (inventory) and A2.0 (empirical validation, GO decision) done.
+A2 (the actual APSP storage migration) is scoped, not yet implemented.
+A3–A7 not started.

 ## Current Reality

 - Matrix-related logic is scattered: code that constructs/populates `Graph`'s 11 named `Matrix`